dmlc/dgl/docs/source/guide/data-savenload.rst

 4.4 Save and load data
 ----------------------

-We recommend to implement saving and loading functions to cache the processed data in local disk.
+DGL recommends implementing saving and loading functions to cache the processed data in local disk.
 This saves a lot of data processing time in most cases.
-We provide four functions to make things simple:
+DGL provides four functions to make things simple:

 -  :func:`dgl.save_graphs` and :func:`dgl.load_graphs`: save/load DGLGraph objects and labels to/from local disk.
 -  :func:`dgl.data.utils.save_info` and :func:`dgl.data.utils.load_info`: save/load useful information of the dataset (python ``dict`` object) to/from local disk.